ICT4Dat/ict4dat-news-android/README.md

 * [Digital@DAI](https://dai-global-digital.com/) - A relatively new but well-written blog covering recent technologies, experiments with tech solutions, and reviews.
 * [DIODE](https://diode.network) - The “Development Implications of Digital Economies” (DIODE) strategic network researches the digital economy – that part of economic output derived solely or primarily from digital technologies – and its role in developing countries.
 * [GSMA Newsroom](https://www.gsma.com/newsroom/category/press-release/) - Blog for the trade union of 800 mobile operators and 300 companies around the world.
-* [Guardian Project Blog](https://guardianproject.info/) - Blog for the non-profit group creating apps and promoting libraries and devices that protect data and communications.
 * [ICT Ethics](https://ictdethics.wordpress.com/) - Analyzing, clustering and summarizing the ethical debates in ICTD.
 * [ICT4D.at](http://www.ict4d.at) - Austrian Network for Information and Comunication Technologies for Development.
 * [ICT4D Views from the Field](https://ict4dviewsfromthefield.wordpress.com/) - Blog about ICT4D projects from Dr. Laura Hosman, at the School for the Future of Innovation in Society and at The Polytechnic School at Arizona State University.